Badgerati/Pode/docs/Tutorials/Logging/Types/Errors.md

 ### Using Raw Item

-The following example uses a Custom logging Method, and sets Error logging to return and supply the raw log item to the Custom Method's scriptblock.
+The following example uses a Custom logging Method, and sets Error logging to supply the raw log item to the Custom Method's scriptblock instead of a transformed one.
 The Custom Method simply logs the Server and Message to the terminal (but could be to something like an S3 bucket):

 ```powershell
 $method = New-PodeLogCustomMethod -ScriptBlock {